Rhode Island pediatricians and family physicians provide recommended childhood immunization.

 Adults can be immunized by against some vaccine-preventable diseases at doctors' offices and pharmacies.
 Contact your doctor or local pharmacy to learn more.

-Tdap shots are available free-of-charge in the lobby of Women and Infants Hospital every Monday, Wednesday, and Friday from 4 - 8 PM.
+Tdap and pneumococcal vaccine are available free-of-charge in the lobby of Women and Infants Hospital every Monday, Wednesday, and Friday from 4 - 8 PM.
 Tdap protects against pertussis, in addition to tetanus and diphtheria.
+Pneumococcal vaccine protects against pneumococcal disease.